 Every child is unique.
 They have different personalities, temperaments, and needs, and no one understands a child better than their parent.
-However, when parents get a divorce, it is customary that the courts end up making most of the decisions about the kids.
+However, when divorcing parents can’t cooperate to create a parenting plan, the courts end up making most of the decisions about the kids.

 While judges do their best to take into account the best interests of a child, it’s unrealistic to expect them to understand the needs of your child as deeply and fully as you do.
 Often, the end result is a parenting plan that doesn’t meet the needs of any member of the family—including the kids.